adobe/asset-compute-client/README.md

 - [AssetCompute](lib/assetcompute.js) - A light-weight wrapper around the AssetCompute API.
 - [AssetComputeEventEmitter](lib/eventemitter.js) - Listens to an I/O event journal and converts the events to `rendition_created` and `rendition_failed` events.
 - [AssetComputeClient](lib/client.js) - A higher level client that provides a simpler API
+    - by default, uses `node-fetch-retry` for retrying on other HTTP responses
-- [AssetComputeClientWithRetry](lib/client-retry.js) - A wrapper around `AssetComputeClient` that provides smarter retry behavior on HTTP status code 429 (Too many requests).
+    - by default, provides custom, smarter retry behavior on HTTP status code 429 (Too many requests).

 AssetComputeClient has the following capabilities: